 Does New York tax RSUs after I move out?

-New York sourcing rules can follow you longer than you expect. know what to track after you leave.
+New York sourcing rules can follow you longer than you expect — know what to track after you leave.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 State sourcing rules may depend on facts and timing